Syslifters/reptor/docs/docs/writing-plugins/write-plugins.md

-# How to write a plugin
+# How to write a tool plugin
 ## What a plugin does

 A plugin can...